M5213EVB Board

 Current language: auto; currently c

 In typical usage most of these commands will be automated via a macro in the user's .gdbinit file.
-The first two commands limit the size of data transfers between gdb and the stub.
+The first two commands limit the size of data transfers between gdb and the PEEDI.
 This may or may not be necessary, but problems in this area have been observed with some versions of the tools.
-The target command connects gdb to an m68k-elf-cfpe-stub invocation running on the current machine and listening on TCP/IP port 9000.
+The shell command invokes ecoflash to program the hello program into flash.
+The target command connects gdb to a Ronetix PEEDI listening on TCP/IP port 9000.
 The entry point for an M5213EVB eCos application is hal_m68k_exception_reset.
 Normally the entry point is set automatically by gdb when the application is loaded into memory, but when debugging an application in flash there is no load phase so the program counter has to be set explicitly.

 Normally gdb uses software breakpoints which means that it will modify the instructions in RAM to trigger a breakpoint exception.
 That is not possible for code in flash.
 Instead hardware breakpoints must be specified via the hbreak command instead of the more usual break command.
 The MCF5213 only supports four hardware breakpoints, one of which may be needed by gdb to implement functionality such as single-stepping at the C level, so debugging a flash-based application can prove more difficult than a RAM-based application.
 It should also be noted that m68k-elf-gdb has no built-in awareness of eCos data structures so there is no support for thread-aware debugging.
 On other platforms it is the target-side gdb stubs embedded into RedBoot that provide such support.